alvicsa/date_calculator/readme.md

 #### Installation
 Once you have the correct Python interpreter installed, open your preferred terminal and change the working directory to the downloaded **date_calculator**.
-Once inside the directory, rund the following command:
+Once inside the directory, run the following command:

 ```
 python main.py
 ```
 You will be prompted to enter two dates.
-Please use the following format when entering: DD/MM/YYYY
+Please use the following format when entering dates: DD/MM/YYYY

 Below is an example of running the programm using a command line.
 ```html